Kazumakr/MERN_OpenCloset_frontend/README.md

 # Open Closet-Frontend

-This project is an application that manages items such as clothes and accessories that you have with data, and shares them with other users.
+This project is for managing items in your closet and sharing them with others.

 ![OpenClosetScreenshot](https://user-images.githubusercontent.com/67501734/158911606-16f954a2-cffa-4e6a-96be-d9cc9b0b7b2a.png)